ucdart/ucdart.github.io/resources/latex.md

 #### Numbers and Units

 In general there should be a space between a number and it's corresponding unit.
 This space is shorter than a typical space between words.
 In LaTeX, this can be implement by "number\,unit".
 Sometimes it is also acceptable to use "number~unit".
-The "~" creates a typical space, which is longer space than the "\,".
+The "~" creates a typical space, which is longer than the "\,".

 A better alternative is to use the *siunitx* package.
 The manual of the package can be found [here](http://ftp.math.purdue.edu/mirrors/ctan.org/macros/latex/contrib/siunitx/siunitx.pdf)